 How to Plan the Perfect Road Trip in Austria

-Are you planning to go on a road trip in Austria and still looking for some great itineraries?
+Are you planning to go on a road trip to Austria and still looking for some great itineraries?
 Then I got you covered!

-Austria, land of the mountains and land of the lakes.
+Austria, is the land of the mountains and land of the lakes.
 I could not think of a more perfect country for a road trip than Austria.

 The country is relatively small, so you can reach any place in no time.
 The streets are in great condition and driving in Austria is easy.
 If you are planning on taking a road trip through Austria and don’t have an idea yet on what to see – I got you covered.